awslabs/aws-iot-device-client/README.md

 ### Creating a Job

+[View a sample job document here] (sample-job-docs/install-packages.json)

 The following fields are extracted from the incoming Job document by the Jobs feature within the AWS IoT Device Client when a job is received.

-`operation` [string] (Required): This is the executable or script that you'd like to run.
+`operation` *string* (Required): This is the executable or script that you'd like to run.
 Here we can specify a script located in the Device Client's handler directory, such as `install-packages.sh`, or it could be a well known executable binary in the Device Client's environment path, such as `echo` or `apt-get`.

-`args` [string array] (Optional): This is a JSON array of string arguments which will be passed to the specified operation.
+`args` *string array* (Optional): This is a JSON array of string arguments which will be passed to the specified operation.
 For example, if we want to run our `install-packages.sh` to install the package `ifupdown`, our args field would look like:
 ```
 ...